 “Community Cats” is a term used to describe outdoor, unowned, free-roaming cats.
 These cats could be friendly, feral, adults, kittens, healthy, sick, altered and/or unaltered.
 They may or may not have a caregiver.
 By this definition, the only outdoor free-roaming cats who are not community cats are those that have an owner.

-If the cat is in Buncombe County, lives primarily outdoors, and is not known to be an owned pet, then yes!
+If the cat lives primarily outdoors and is not know to be an owned pet, then yes!